 A 1997 study conducted by the National Institute for Occupational Safety and Health revealed that mechanical and electrical engineers with a history of asbestos exposure are prone to developing colorectal cancer.

-Asbestos victims who developed asbestosis, lung cancer or mesothelioma as a consequence of occupational exposure can recover substantial compensation for their injuries with the legal assistance of a competent and experienced attorney.
-Similarly, their close families can also be compensated if a wrongful death claim is filed within the time period specific to each state, which is known as the statute of limitations.
+Asbestos victims who developed asbestosis, lung cancer, or mesothelioma as a consequence of occupational exposure can recover substantial compensation for their injuries with the legal assistance of a competent and experienced attorney.

 One of the most recent successful asbestos cases involves the family of a mechanical engineer who was diagnosed with mesothelioma after he had been exposed to enormous levels of asbestos over the course of his 38-year career.
 Billy Dickson was an employee of Bell Helicopter, a Texas-based aerospace manufacturer whose executives had been well-aware of the dangers of asbestos ever since 1955, but failed to enforce safety regulations until the 1970s.
 According to the prosecution, the company was exposing workers to concentrations of asbestos which were sometimes up to 200 times higher than the permissible limit.
 Shortly after receiving the diagnosis, Billy Dickson passes away at the age of 74.
 However, in March 2017, a Dallas jury ordered Bell Helicopter to pay $8.8 million to his family as compensation.

 If you or a loved one were harmed by occupational asbestos exposure, we highly encourage you to act by filing an asbestos trust fund claim against a negligent company as soon as possible.